rehierl/node-tree-outliner/3-basic-design/3-0-0-design-1.md

 Note that more explanations will follow, which explain from other perspectives why sectioning nodes must not be associated with their own sections.
-For the moment it helps to accept that, due to multiple technical reasons, this is how it has to be.
+For the moment it helps to accept that, due to multiple practical reasons, this is how it has to be.

 <!-- ======================================================================= -->